 After receiving the applications, the EAPCI will match the selected applicant with the corresponding centre.

-Discover the 2017 EAPCI Grants winners and their projects at the bottom of this page.
+2017 EAPCI Grants winners: discover their projects at the bottom of this page.

 The European Association of Percutaneous Cardiovascular Interventions (EAPCI) offers Education and Training Grants of 25,000 EUR to provide an opportunity for specialised research and clinical training in an ESC Member Country in the interventional cardiology field.